Armin-Rosic/vecterrapen.js/README.md

 In the endless back and forth of available package names and name ideas, I one day learned that there is a collection of turtle species called "terrapins".
 That struck an immediate chord as it referred to turtles and, with some adjusted spelling (given pens), I was going to call it 'terrapen'.
 But, something was missing ... these aren't just turtles/pens they are vector turtles!
 So, I decided to sneak in a reference to vectors as well.
 (There is something so awesomly satisfying about bringing punny words to life!)

+---

+Thanks for checking out vecterrapen ! :)